lynix27/modmail-bot/README.md

 ```bash
 python3 main.py
 ```
-(This command may vary based om your OS.)
+(This command may vary based on your OS.)